shrinidhi04/GGMicroservices/workshops/gg/CloudWorkshop_GoldenGate Microservices_900 - Copy.md

 ![](images/2019/extract_add.PNG)

-3. Start the extract using the Curl Command, which would start the extract with begin-now option.
+3. Start the change-capture extract using the Curl Command, which would start the extract with begin-now option.

 ![](images/2019/2.PNG)